jpedro/jpedro.github.io/.posts/git-dd.md

 `git-write-tree`.
 Any executables in your `$PATH` (even better, [`$GIT_EXEC_PATH`](https://github.com/git/git/blob/c75fd8d8150afdf836b63a8e0534d9b9e3e111ba/exec-cmd.c#L289-L300)) that start with `git-` can be called from git. `git-xxx` can be called as `git xxx`.
-I mean, you saved yourself from an hyphen.
-Now if this is not something to brag about in the company water cooler what is?
+I mean, you saved yourself from an hyphen!
+Now... if this is not something to brag about around the company water cooler what is?